mmerickel/wired/docs/tutorials/dcdi/sniffing/index.rst

 - We make the settings available in the container as a singleton

-- We then drop them from the add-ons "setup" protocol, since add-ons can get the settings from the container if they want them
+- We then drop them from the add-ons "setup" protocol, since add-ons can get the settings from the registry if they want them

 - Moved some framework-y parts to a ``utils.py`` file, so that ``__init__.py`` is easier to reason about